MaxArt2501/object-observe/doc/index.md

 Your intuition may have led you to think that this polyfill is based on polling the properties of the observed object.
 In other words, "dirty checking".
 If that's the case, well, you're correct: we have no better tools at the moment.

 Even Gecko's [`Object.prototype.watch`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/watch) is probably not worth the effort.
 First of all, it just checks for updates to the value of a *single* property (or recreating the property after it's been deleted), which may save some work, but not much really.
 Furthermore, you can't watch a property with two different handlers, meaning that performing `watch` on the same property *replaces* the previous handler.
+It's just a proprietary feature for debugging purposes.

 Regarding value changes, changing the property descriptors with `Object.defineProperty` has similar issues.
 Moreover, it makes everything slower - if not *much* slower - when it comes to accessing the property.
 It would also prevent a correct handling of the `"reconfigure"` event.